CutaneousBioinf/LiteratureMiningTool/RelatMap/Gene2DrugMapper/README.md

 ** Chemical/drug lexicon is required to run the project.
 The lexicon can be compiled from three resources namely UMLS Metathesaurus, DrugBank and PharmGKB (refer DrugDict:DrugsDictionaryCompiler and ConceptMap:UMLSMetathesaurusCompiler for related Java codes).
 ** We use gene2pubmed resource from NCBI for mapping genes.
 Please refer to gene2pubmedMapper package within Gene2DrugMapper project for processing the resource.
 ** The project also requires a local version of PubMed database (refer ConceptMap:LocalPubmedDatabaseCompiler and ConceptMap:PubMedXMLParser for related Java codes).
 ** MedTagger is required for executing the code and it has to be merged with our Java code (e.g. src/edu/mayp/nlp/).
-MedTagger is meant for indexing biomedical concepts (e.g. disease, chemical, drug) based on a lexicon and is distributed as an Open health Natural Language Processing project (OHNLP).
+MedTagger is meant for indexing biomedical concepts (e.g. disease, chemical, drug) based on a lexicon and distributed as an Open health Natural Language Processing project (OHNLP).
 ** The project requires a range of existing Java libraries: apache-logging-log4j.jar, commons-lang-2.3.jar, commons-logging-1.1.1.jar, org.apache.commons.io.jar, Stanford lexical parser and Apache Lucene (version 5.1.0 or above).
 You can download them from the respective contributor's URL and add to the project's build path.

 ---- RUN IN AN IDE ----